ronitwilson/aws_developer-cert/Note1.md

     * used for throughput intensive workloads, Big Data
     * There is a cold HDD (cheap)
     * Hdd cannot be used for boot
+* There is provisionsed IOPS if the IOPS is more than 16000 go for provisioned IOPS